vedi/knowledge-base/src/documents/unity/profile/Profile_Events.html.md

 ### onGetLeaderboardsFinished

-The event is triggered when an leaderboards fetching has finished successfully.
+The event is triggered when fetching leaderboards has finished successfully.

 ``` cs
 ProfileEvents.OnGetLeaderboardsFinished += onGetLeaderboardsFinished;